Can you hack a website?

 And if you ever wanted to make money as a “White Hat” hacker, here is your chance.

-BugCrowd is basically the middleman between big corporations and hackers.
+Companies like BugCrowd – also known as Bug Bounty Platforms – are essentially the middleman between big corporations and legal hackers.

 Here are a few examples of companies and the amount they pay for finding bugs in their program:

 - Western Union: $100 – $5,000 per Bug